marcocspc/58wq/_posts/2022-02-04-Installing-TurboVNC-and-securing-it-behind-SSH.md

 If you do not want to use it, I recommend disabling all the encryption by replacing the line `ExecStart=/opt/TurboVNC/bin/vncserver -vgl` with `ExecStart=/opt/TurboVNC/bin/vncserver -vgl -securitytypes None` in `/etc/systemd/system/turbovnc.service`.
 This is needed because TurboVNC does not allow "None" to be used in the `/etc/turbovncserver-security.conf` file.

 Also, I should recommend disabling direct connections from hosts and allowing only via SSH Tunnel.
-To do this, edit the same line from `/etc/systemd/system/turbovnc.service`, setting ExecStart to `ExecStart=/opt/TurboVNC/bin/vncserver -vgl -securitytypes None -localhost`.
+To do this, edit the same line from `/etc/systemd/system/turbovnc.service`, setting ExecStart to `ExecStart=/opt/TurboVNC/bin/vncserver -vgl -securitytypes None -localhost -nohttpd`.
 This will effectively only allow connections incoming from SSH tunnels.
+You also need to remove any security customization done on this tutorial, either by commenting the line `permitted-security-types = TLSPlain, X509Plain` in the file `/etc/turbovncserver-security.conf`, or by removing it completely.

 It is also important to point out that I did NOT test this setup, so you should read the references below if anything goes wrong.